 So he’s all, “You’re only this weird because it’s tolerated.
 Others think it’s cute and I think it’s irritating.
 I have no time for this.
 Put down the Eye Spy, I know it’s you there.”
 Followed by a silence that was almost humid.
 I think he started off quite diplomatically, but then we entered the logic vacuum right about here: “That’s the problem with all you Islander fucking dipshits.
 You don’t know where babies come from and surprise surprise, you bump uglies with someone and now your tummy hurts.
 And what of that?
 Everyone’s tax dollars and another baby daddy robbing liquor stores.
 YOU ARE COMING WITH ME.”

 He saw me trading glances with the librarian (Mack always had my back – she could hold a stapler like it’s a weapon) and only then did he feel he was making a spectacle.
-Then, about six kids and two adults saw nine-year-old me go all Hicks’n’shit.
+Then, about six kids and two adults saw eleven-year-old me go all Hicks’n’shit.

 Or maybe that’s the problem with your fucking existence, not mine.
 Because substitute-supply teachers don’t have much money to help such lost causes like me and my mother, who actually had her first child at thirty-one years old, thanks very fucking much.
 With a man who married her years before it was actually conceived.
 But Ma knows about your kind.
 You and your musty tweed bullshit.
 Drawn in to do the bad-thing with a dick-barnacle that makes a scene whenever you say anything.
 I’ve seen her bark at you in the supermarket.

 You should be tying her up outside. (fastforward to 4.10)